WELCOME

 We are an inclusive, welcoming Parish.
 Our church is a safe space that welcomes people of any colour, religion, ethnicity, sexual orientation, gender identity and gender expression.

-Fall Message:
+Advent Message:

-Faithfully in Christ's Service,
+In Christ's Service,

 Rev. Elizabeth Sipos